rubadevis/Sankey-plot-/README.md

    Kingdom           Phylum                       Family
 ```

 **Nodes (rectangular blocks):** Each block represents one taxonomic group at one level.
-The **height** of the block is proportional to its total relative abundance — taller block = more abundant taxon.
+The **height** of the block is proportional to its total relative abundance
+taller block = more abundant taxon.

 **Ribbons (flows between nodes):** Each ribbon connects a parent taxon to one of its children.
 The **width** of the ribbon shows how much of the parent's abundance flows into that child.
 Wider ribbon = higher relative abundance of that sub-group.

 **Reading direction:** Left to right, broad to fine.
-Start at Kingdom (always Bacteria or Eukaryota in most datasets) and follow the flows rightward to see how the community breaks down at increasing resolution.
+Start at Kingdom (always Bacteria or Eukaryota in most datasets) and follow the flows to the right to see how the community breaks down at increasing resolution.

 **Colour:** Each taxon has a unique colour assigned at the Kingdom/Phylum level.
 The same colour flows through all downstream levels — so you can trace, for example, all Firmicutes (one colour) as they split into classes, orders, and families moving right.